These delicious chocolatey Black Bean Truffles are full of flavour yet contain just a handful of ingredients.

 I tend to make around eight of these truffles, however, the number created from the amounts listed below will all depend on how large you make the truffles.

 If you like this recipe and are interested in exploring other desserts made from legumes why not try my Fudgy Black Bean Brownies, which you can find here, or my Chickpea Blondies here.
-Alternatively, for more no bake dessert ideas why not give my Chocolate Chip Chickpea Cookie Dough or my Cookie Dough Freezer Bars a go.
+Alternatively, for more no bake dessert ideas why not give my Coconut Cookie Dough Freezer Bars, my Chocolate Chip Chickpea Cookie Dough, my Cookie Dough Freezer Bars, my Triple Chocolate Chickpea Cookie Dough or my Triple Chocolate Cookie Dough Freezer Bars a try.

 If you like this recipe and want to show some support please leave a comment below or visit my Ko-Fi account to donate! x